Attachment- Based Therapy

 Secure Attachment:

 At the core of secure attachment lies “attunement”, which involves being present, aware, and to effectively respond to the needs of a child.
-It entails the capacity to tune into and understand someone's thoughts and emotions.
+It involves the capacity to tune into and understand someone's thoughts and emotions.

 Individuals with secure attachment typically experienced abundant love and consistent support from caregivers who were responsive to their needs.